Common ColdLife Extension Suggestions

 Zinc – Zinc helps maintain a healthy immune system, and zinc deficiency has been linked to significant immune impairment and susceptibility to infections (Roxas 2007; Maggini 2012).
 Unfortunately, zinc deficiency is a common problem affecting approximately 2 billion people worldwide, even many people in Western populations.
 Correcting zinc deficiency through supplementation has been shown to bolster aspects of the immune system involved in fighting viral infections (Maggini 2012; Sandstead 2010; Pae 2012).
 Zinc's antiviral properties may come from its ability to prevent the rhinovirus from attaching to cells in the nasal passages.
 In addition, zinc has been shown to prevent viral replication, reduce histamine release, and inhibit the production of other inflammatory mediators (Singh 2011).

 A comprehensive review concluded that zinc supplementation was associated with a significant reduction in the duration and severity of the common cold (when administered within 24 hours of onset of symptoms).
 It was also found that zinc supplementation over 5 months was helpful for preventing the common cold (Singh 2011).
-Clinical trials of zinc lozenges (as zinc gluconate and zinc acetate) have shown benefit in reducing the duration of colds when taken at doses of 13-23 mg every 2-3 waking hours (Singh 2011; Prasad 2000 ).
+Life Extension Magazine® published a comprehensive overview of the evidence suggesting that zinc acetate lozenges dissolved in the mouth every two waking hours may be an ideal approach during the early stages of the common cold.